-Her current annual insurance fees cost $315 for life insurance and TPD, $570 for income protection, totalling $885 per year.
+Her current annual insurance fees are $315 for life insurance and TPD, $570 for income protection, totalling $885 per year.

 Alena is a 30-year-old events manager earning $100,000 per year.
 She has no children, loves surfing and rents an apartment overlooking the beach.

 When Alena started her job, she chose to sign up to her employer’s default AMP super account.
 It included $450,000 of life insurance and TPD cover, as well as $4,166 per month of income protection insurance and was calculated according to her age and salary.
-Alena’s annual insurance fees currently cost her $885.
+Alena’s annual insurance fees were $885.

 Alena talked to the workplace financial adviser and decided to decrease her insurance to $250,000 of life and TPD insurance and increase her income protection to $6,250 per month.
-The annual fee for her new insurance amount costs $1,030 ($175 for life and TPD and $855 for income protection). which is approximately 1% of her annual income and so within the generally held view within the superannuation industry that annual insurance premiums should not exceed 1% of annual salary.
+The annual fee for her new insurance amount costs $1,030 per year ($175 for life and TPD and $855 for income protection). which is approximately 1% of her annual income and so within the generally held view within the superannuation industry that annual insurance premiums should not exceed 1% of annual salary.